Tony Finau: 2022–23 PGA Tour season

 Finau qualified for the U.S. team at the 2022 Presidents Cup; he won three and lost one of his matches.
 In November 2022, Finau won the Cadence Bank Houston Open for his third PGA Tour victory of the calendar year.
+In April 2023, Finau won the Mexico Open for his sixth career PGA Tour victory.

 Personal life

 Finau is of Tongan and Samoan descent, the first person of such ancestry to play on the PGA Tour.
 Finau's brother Gipper made the cut in the Utah EnergySolutions Championship at the age of 16 but did not succeed as a tournament professional.
 He is the cousin of NBA basketball player Jabari Parker and former NFL football player Haloti Ngata.

 Finau runs the Tony Finau Foundation, an organization aimed at empowering youth and their families in the local community.
 He is a member of the Church of Jesus Christ of Latter-day Saints.
-He and his wife, Alayna Finau, have five children.
+He and his wife, Alayna Finau, have six children.
 Finau appears in the sports documentary series Full Swing, which premiered on Netflix on February 15, 2023.